joncarr/trebuchet/README.md

+## DANGER: NOT EVEN REMOTELY CLOSE TO BEING READY TO USE.
+(But you're welcome to have a look)

 # Trebuchet
 A tool to scaffold projects quickly.
 Similiar to others, Ponzu, Buffalo, Fragmenta, etc.  Not intended to be a replacement to such projects, but something aimed at how I personally like to do things.